Dr Ben Guy

 ‘Geoffrey of Monmouth’s Welsh Sources’, in A Companion to Geoffrey of Monmouth, ed.
 G. Henley and J. B. Smith, Brill Companions to European History (Leiden: Brill, 2020), pp. 31–66 [OPEN ACCESS].

 ‘The Reception of Geoffrey of Monmouth in Wales’, in A Companion to Geoffrey of Monmouth, ed.
-G. Henley and J. B. Smith, Brill Companions to European History (Leiden: Brill, forthcoming 2020), pp. 494–7 [OPEN ACCESS].
+G. Henley and J. B. Smith, Brill Companions to European History (Leiden: Brill, 2020), pp. 494–7 [OPEN ACCESS].

 2019